5 things to do before moving to new cloud accounting software

 It is important to ensure that your current data is as tidy as possible.
 This is a good time to clean up unwanted data and rectify any transactions that you have been meaning to correct so that you don’t carry them forward into the new system.
 Make sure customer and supplier payments are matched to invoices and reconcile your bank accounts up to date.

-The ‘conversion date’ is when you start using the new system and discontinue using the previous accounting system.
+This is the date on which you will start using the new system and discontinue using the previous accounting system.
 Although you are free to choose any date, it often makes sense to make the switch at the end of a month, or the end of a VAT quarter.

 3. Inform your accountant